aaron-grau/curic/react/readings/selectors.md

 inconvenient to obtain and render them all at once.
 To solve this inconvenience, we use selectors.

-* Define your app's selectors in a `frontend/reducers/selectors.js` file.
+* Define all of your app's selectors in a `frontend/reducers/selectors.js` file.
 Don't forget to export them!
 * Selectors are passed the app's `state` and return information from the application state in a specified form (eg. an array).
 * Use selectors to format different slice(s) of the state by calling them in a container's `mapStateToProps`.